 2. Determine Software Needs

 Once you have identified and compiled all your organization’s leases, you will need to decide how to track leases going forward.
 There are numerous ways to track leases, including using a spreadsheet, using an additional module to your current software, or using new software separate from your current general ledger.
 Here are some factors to consider:

 - Amount of leasing activity – Are there only a few leases that are consistent each year or are there several new lease contracts every year?

 - General ledger software capabilities – Does your company’s current software have a module to calculate the journal entries for the leasing standard?

-- Process for identifying a new lease – Are signed contracts routed to a central location or stored across several locations?
+- Process for identifying a new lease – Are signed contracts in your company routed to a central location or stored across several locations?

-- Location of the leased assets – Are they all in one location or disbursed across the organization or world?
+- Location of the leased assets – Are they all in one location or dispersed across the organization or world?

 - Maintenance of lease contracts – Are contracts stored in a central location or at locations throughout your organization?

 - Lease renewals – How are managers notified when renewals are coming?

 Software providers have developed solutions to these questions that could make the process more efficient for your organization.
 However, the most robust solution is not always the best solution, and there are always software and implementation costs to consider.
 Careful consideration of the current process and future needs are key to finding the correct solution.